-Adjusted Net Earnings (Loss) is calculated by removing the change in amortized cost of the Ordinary LP Units and Class A LP Units of the Partnership from the net earnings (loss) and comprehensive income (loss) for the period.
+(2) Adjusted Net Earnings (Loss) is calculated by removing the change in amortized cost of the Ordinary LP Units and Class A LP Units of the Partnership from the net earnings (loss) and comprehensive income (loss) for the period.
 Adjusted Net Earnings (Loss) is a non-GAAP financial measure and does not have a standardized meaning prescribed by IFRS.
 Management believes that in addition to net earnings (loss) and comprehensive income (loss), Adjusted Net Earnings (Loss) is a useful supplemental measure to evaluate SIR's performance.
 Changes in the amortized cost of the Ordinary LP Units and Class A LP Units of the Partnership is a non-cash transaction and varies with changes in the market price of the Fund units.
 The exclusion of the change in amortized cost of the Ordinary LP Units and Class A LP Units of the Partnership eliminates this non-cash impact.
 Management cautions investors that Adjusted Net Earnings (Loss) should not replace net earnings or loss or cash flows from operating, investing and financing activities (as determined in accordance with IFRS), as an indicator of SIR's performance.
 SIR's method of calculating Adjusted Net Earnings (Loss) may differ from the methods used by other issuers.
 Therefore, SIR's Adjusted Net Earnings (Loss) may not be comparable to similar measures presented by other issuers.
-For Q4 2019, Adjusted Net Earnings of $2.3 million (Q4 2018 – $4.4 million) is equal to the net earnings for the period of $42.7 million (Q4 2018 – net loss of $1.8 million) minus (plus) the change in amortized cost of Ordinary LP Units and Class A LP Units of the Partnership of $40.5 million (Q4 2018 – $6.2 million).
-For Fiscal 2019, Adjusted Net Earnings of $4.5 million (Fiscal 2018 – $8.4 million) is equal to the net earnings for the period of $24.7 million (Fiscal 2018 – net loss of $9.7 million) minus (plus) the change in amortized cost of Ordinary LP Units and Class A LP Units of the Partnership of $20.3 million (Fiscal 2018 – $18.1 million).
+For Q1 2020, Adjusted Net Loss of $1.0 million (Q1 2019 – Adjusted Net Earnings of $0.7 million ) is equal to the Net Earnings for the period of $33.7 million (Q1 2019 – Net Loss of $10.6 million ) minus (plus) the change in amortized cost of Ordinary LP Units and Class A LP Units of the Partnership of $34.7 million (Q1 2019 – $11.3 million ).

 Caution concerning forward-looking statements